-How often, in seconds, should the relay list be saved to disk if DHCPServer\SaveRelayPolicy is set to ReconfShutTimer.
+How often, in seconds, should the relay list be saved to disk if DHCPServer_SaveRelayPolicy is set to ReconfShutTimer.

-5.5.
+5.4.
 IP Pools

-IP pools are used to offer other subsystems access to a cache of DHCP IP addresses.
-These addresses are gathered into a pool by internally maintaining a series of DHCP clients (one per IP).
-The DHCP servers used by a pool can either be external or be DHCP servers defined in NetDefendOS itself.
-External DHCP servers can be specified as the server on a specific interface or by a unique IP address.
+An IP pool is used to offer other subsystems access to a cache of DHCP IP addresses.
+These addresses are gathered into a pool by internally maintaining a series of DHCP clients (one DHCP client per IP address).
+More than one DHCP server can be used by a pool and can either be external or be local DHCP servers defined in NetDefendOS itself.
 Multiple IP Pools can be set up with different identifying names.